(or, SEIZE for short)

 What is an incubator?

 An incubator is essentially a business accelerator, meaning an organization that takes in groups of people with the ambition to create new businesses/organizations, and gives them training, mentorship, networks, funding, and the support they need to reach success.
 This business accelerator model is commonly utilized and practiced within the traditional for-profit capitalist owned economy, but to help level the playing field SEIZE only focuses on giving a leg up to SSE entrepreneurs and organizers.
 Our research on university based entrepreneurship incubation services shows that there is no organization within Canada utilizing this approach to support the transition to a democratic economy.

 What is the Social Solidarity Economy (SSE)?

 The social solidarity economy (sometimes referred as the socialist economy) is a model centered around collective ownership and democratic control.
 There is a fundamental difference between the culture of a business that is grounded in the collective ownership and democratic assembly of its community, and the culture of a business that will grow to be controlled by the detached and questionable motives of laissez-faire economics.
 SEIZE is following the footsteps of the global SSE movement in supporting the next generation of collective entrepreneurs to build enterprises around the principles of equity, sustainability, pluralism, solidarity and participatory democracy.
 Learn more about Solidarity Economy Principles here or sign up to our “Fundementals of the Solidarity Economy” 8 week curriculum!

 What is collective entrepreneurship?

-Collective entrepreneurship is the very heart of a social solidarity economy – Ordinary people organizing to meet their needs while creating community capital and sometimes even building personal equity.
+Collective entrepreneurship is the very heart of the social solidarity economy – ordinary people organizing to meet their needs while creating community capital and sometimes even building personal equity.
 We define entrepreneurship as the creation of value and the creative act of meeting the needs of people by organizing production and distribution.
-Anything involving the sale of goods or services can be community owned and democratically governed and we help build the collective capacity necessary to do so.
+Anything involving the production of goods or services can be community owned and democratically governed and we help build the collective capacity necessary to do so.

 Governance & Transparency